New Zealand War Memorial, London: History

 The proposal for a memorial in London was initially made by the government of New Zealand in 2003.
 In October 2004, 12 design teams were selected from the 68 who submitted expressions of interest in the New Zealand War Memorial.
 These teams submitted designs for the prospective monument and an expert panel, appointed by the Ministry for Culture and Heritage, selected the final design.
 The design was then refined and submitted to Westminster City Council in London for planning approval.
 The design was a collaboration between New Zealand firms Dibble Art Co and Athfield Architects, led by Dibble and Hardwick-Smith respectively, with Jon Rennie as the team's London representative.
 The budget for the design and construction of the memorial was NZ$3 million.

 The official dedication of the New Zealand War Memorial took place on 11 November 2006 (Armistice Day) by Queen Elizabeth II, in her capacity as Queen of New Zealand.
-In attendance were the Prime Minister of New Zealand Helen Clark and British Prime Minister Tony Blair, as well as the Duke of Edinburgh and other members of the Royal Family, and Lieutenant General Jerry Mateparae, Chief of the New Zealand Defence Force, and Air Chief Marshal Jock Stirrup, Chief of the UK Defence Staff.
-The ceremony included Hayley Westenra performing God Save the Queen and God Defend New Zealand, the national anthems of the UK and New Zealand, Ngāti Rānana singing a Māori song, "Po Atarau", and the performance of a haka, and also a flypast by an RNZAF Boeing 757 and RAF Typhoons.
+In attendance were the Prime Minister of New Zealand Helen Clark and British Prime Minister Tony Blair, as well as Prince Philip, Duke of Edinburgh and other members of the Royal Family, and Lieutenant General Jerry Mateparae, Chief of the New Zealand Defence Force, and Air Chief Marshal Jock Stirrup, Chief of the UK Defence Staff.
+The ceremony included Hayley Westenra performing "God Save the Queen" and "God Defend New Zealand" (the two national anthems of New Zealand), Ngāti Rānana singing a Māori song, "Pō Atarau", and the performance of a haka, and also a flypast by an RNZAF Boeing 757 and RAF Typhoons.